 Sexy jungle vibes and contemporary design flair pervade this eco-retreat where zero environmental impact is the overarching theme at Kasiiya Papagayo.

-Intimacy is one of the property’s greatest strength, as each of the five uber-chic tented suites is private and secluded, among the monkey-topped trees.
+Intimacy is one of the property’s greatest strength, as each of the seven uber-chic tented suites is private and secluded, among the monkey-topped trees.
 You and your partner will be three mere steps from the sandy beach and in an ideal spot for primo whale watching and surreal panoramas.